 Driving an unsafe vehicle

-As you can see, most of these causes of auto fatalities are avoidable.
+As you can see, most of the causes of car accident fatalities are avoidable.
 Following a few simple tips can help keep you and others safe.

-According to research from the NHTSA, most traffic accidents happen on weekend nights, during weekday rush-hour traffic, and during holidays when many people drive long distances to visit family and friends.
+Many traffic accidents occur on weekend nights, during weekday rush-hour traffic, and during holidays when many people drive long distances to visit family and friends.
 Being extra alert when driving at these times can help prevent an accident.

-Other ways to reduce your chances of having an auto accident are:
+Other ways to reduce your chances of having an auto accident include:

-Obey all road signs and traffic signals, and never exceed the posted speed limit.
+Obeying all road signs and traffic signals and never exceeding the posted speed limit.